-- Cardamom -Has more of a warm, aromatic spice can be used in Indian cuisine.
-It’s also great in baked goods when used along with spices like clove and cinnamon.
+- Cardamom -Has more of a warm, aromatic spice that can be used in Indian cuisine.
+It’s also great for baked goods when used along with spices like clove and cinnamon.

 - Cayenne Pepper – Made from dried and ground red chili peppers.
-Can be used to add a more sweet tasting warm heat to soups, sauces, meats, and spice mixes.
+It can be used to add a more sweet tasting warm heat to soups, sauces, meats, and spice mixes.

 - Chili Powder- Used in many Mexican or Southwestern dishes.
 Typically a blend of spices, typical chilies, oregano, coriander, and cumin.

 - Cloves – Sweet tasting yet a warming spice.
-Cloves are used in the cuisine of Asian, African, and the Near and Middle East countries, used to flavor to meats, curries, and marinades
+Cloves are used in the cuisine of Asian, African, and the Near and Middle East countries, used to flavor with meats, curries, and marinades

 - Coriander Seeds – Coriander has a sweet, aromatic taste with a touch of citrus.
 Coriander seeds are often used in Southern Europe and the Mediterranean recipes such as pickled foods, curries, and spice blends.

 - Cumin – More of a smoky yet earthy flavor.
-Used in many Southwestern cuisines in the United States, Mexican, North African, Middle Eastern, and Indian recipes.
+They are used in many Southwestern cuisines in the United States, Mexican, North African, Middle Eastern, and Indian recipes.
 Cumin often an ingredient in most curry powders and many spice blends.
 Used savory recipes, like chili, stews, meat, fish, and vegetables.

 - Fennel Seeds – A lightly sweet tasting yet licorice-flavored spice.
 Commonly used in recipes such as fish, cheese spreads, vegetable dishes, sauces, sausages, dry meat rubs, and even some cookies.

 - Garlic Powder – Garlic powder is made from dehydrated garlic cloves and can be used to give dishes a sweeter, softer garlic flavor.
-Can be used to flavor soups, sauces, pasta, pizza, ranch dressing, and meats.
+It can be used to flavor soups, sauces, pasta, pizza, ranch dressing, and meats.

 - Ginger – Ground ginger is made from dehydrated fresh ginger and has a spicy, zesty bite.
-Can be used in teas, sauces, some baking recipes, fish, and Asian dishes.
+It can be used in teas, sauces, some baking recipes, fish, and Asian dishes.